-- The human resource manager (HRM) should prepare the job description in order to identify recruitment needs. - HRM should indicate the job specification/description/key performance areas to attract suitable candidates. - Prepare a job analysis, which includes job specification and job description. - A decision whether to recruit internally should be made to identify suitable candidates from within the business. - If internal recruitment is unsuccessful, external recruitment should be considered. - If the external recruitment is done, the relevant recruitment source should be selected, e.g. recruitment agencies, tertiary institutions, newspapers, - The advertisement should be prepared with the relevant information, e.g. the name of the company, contact details, contact person, etc. - Place the advertisement in the appropriate media that will ensure that the best candidates apply.
+- The human resource manager should evaluate the job/prepare a job analysis, that includes the job specification/job description/in order to identify recruitment needs. - The human resource manager (HRM) should prepare the job description in order to identify recruitment needs. - HRM should indicate the job specification/description/key performance areas to attract suitable candidates. - Choose the method of recruitment, e.g. internal/external, to reach/target the suitable applicants/candidates. - Vacancies can be internally advertised via internal email/word of mouth/ posters/staff notices. - If the external recruitment is chosen, the relevant recruitment sources should be selected, e.g. recruitment agencies/tertiary institutions/ newspapers, etc - If internal recruitment is unsuccessful, external recruitment should be considered. - If the external recruitment is done, the relevant recruitment source should be selected, e.g. recruitment agencies, tertiary institutions, newspapers, - The advertisement should be prepared with the relevant information, e.g. the name of the company, contact details, contact person, etc. - Place the advertisement in the appropriate media that will ensure that the best candidates apply.